 Eric Paul started as a Watershed Steward in Cranberry Lake for AWI in 2010.
 He remained a steward in Cranberry Lake until 2013.
 In 2016 he returned to AWI as a Regional Supervisor in the Southwest Region.
 Eric has a prior degree from Clarkson University in Business and Technology Management.
 He enjoys combining his educational and work experience to manage staff in the environmental field.

 Sue began as an AWI steward in 2014 and continued as weekend supervisor and science supervisor in 2015.
-She is a Saranac Inn native and an Air Force veteran.
+She is a Saranac Inn native and a U.S. Air Force veteran.
 Since 2001 she has worked twelve seasons at research stations in Antarctica, so she is very happy to be back home and working to protect our beautiful Adirondacks.
-During her free time she can usually be found chasing a very energetic golden retriever through the woods.

 Lee Ann joined the faculty at Paul Smith's in 2003 as an associate professor in the Biology Program.
 Her interests include the development of non-invasive methods for molecular analyses of environmental samples and wildlife samples.
 Lee Ann is also an avid painter and has contributed several pieces of aquatic themed artwork to the Adirondack Watershed Institute.
 She had been published in several peer reviewed sources including Microbial Pathogenesis (2000), The Journal of Biological Chemistry (1999), and Infection and Immunity (1999).

 Jon started as a Watershed Steward in the Paul Smiths region for AWI in 2015.
 He remained a steward, decontamination technician,and as an assistant supervisor in the Tri lakes region until 2017.
 Jon has a degree from Plattsburgh State University in Environmental Science.
 Jon brings his education, work, and passion for the outdoors to the AWI Staff.